Arnie and Sly team up for lighthearted but violent action.

-ESCAPE PLAN marks the first full-fledged teaming of legendary action stars Arnold Schwarzenegger and Sylvester Stallone, after their brief moments together in The Expendables and The Expendables 2.
+Arnold Schwarzenegger and Sylvester Stallone have a good banter and a believable camaraderie in this film.
+ESCAPE PLAN marks the first full-fledged teaming of the legendary action stars, after their brief moments together in The Expendables and The Expendables 2.
 Though this movie is no work of genius, director Mikael Hafstrom pitches things just right, and the two actors are used to best advantage: loose, charming, and not too serious.
-They have a good banter and a believable camaraderie.

 The movie's two screenwriters cook up just enough puzzle pieces to keep brains busy, but the bulk of the movie concentrates on pure muscle, fighting, shooting, and explosions.
 (Ray isn't the most subtle escape artist on record.)
 A colorful gallery of supporting characters helps, ranging from Oscar nominee Amy Ryan to rapper Curtis "50 Cent" Jackson.
 Like the best action movies of this kind, Escape Plan is dumb fun.

 - Families can talk about the movie's over-the-top violence.
 Does any of it seem too gruesome or disturbing for this kind of story?
 What is the reaction the movie is hoping for?

 - What is the appeal of these kinds of larger-than-life action movies and action stars?
 Why have people traditionally flocked to Stallone and Schwarzenegger movies?